MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

 This will create a deployment and a service, then watch the pods indefinitely to track their status; simply press `Ctrl+C` to exit the `watch` command when done observing.

-If all went well, you will be able to validate that it's possible to:
+If all went well, it will be possible to:

   - see 4 containers under a `docker ps` command on the Windows side
   - `curl` on the *pod* IPs on port 80 from the Linux master gets a web server response; this demonstrates proper node to pod communication across the network.